rasika2012/openchoreo/docs/quick-start-guide.md

 That's it!

-Now you understand how Open Source Choreo simplifies the deployment and management of cloud-native applications.
+Now you understand how OpenChoreo simplifies the deployment and management of cloud-native applications.